PlatformCommunity/flysystem-bunnycdn/readme.md

 $filesystem = new Filesystem($client);
 ```

-_Note: You can also use your own domain name if it's configured in the storage zone._
+_Note: You can also use your own domain name if it's configured in the pull zone._

 Once you add your pull zone, you can use the `->getUrl($path)`, or in Laravel, the `->url($path)` command to get the fully qualified public URL of your BunnyCDN assets.